 Most people didn’t know.
 It was hushed and made into songs as though it had happened generations instead of mere years ago.
 They never spoke of it at open court, and referenced the southern dukedoms as though they’d been lost to some quaint natural disaster.

 For long stretched of time, she forgot her mission as she spent time with the king.
 Except when Juro would offer her a sharp look or kiss warmth into her palm as they passed in the hallways.
-Soon
+Soon, his breath promised.
+And, revenge.

 Her dreams were haunted by ballrooms full of Lyric and his council, where the charred faces of her relatives peered from beneath swirling skirts and out of the corner shadows.
 They danced beside her, ashes crumbling off their hands and dusting her cheeks like tears.
 And she remembered.